-Course Semester Hours

-BMB:3310 Practical Data Science 3

-BMB:4310 Computational Biochemistry 3
+Course Semester Hours BMB:4310 Computational Biochemistry 3

-This course is only offered every other spring.
+\This course is only offered every other spring.

 The following courses qualify to meet the molecular and cell biology requirement.

-Course Semester Hours

-MMED:6215 Transcription RNA 1

-MMED:6226 Cell Cycle Control 1

-MMED:6227 Cell Fate Decisions 1

-MMED:6220 Mechanisms of Cellular Organization 3

-PCOL:6208 G Proteins & G Protein-Coupled Receptors 1

-PCOL:6225 Growth Factor Receptor Signaling 1

-PCOL:5204 Basic Biostatistics & Experimental Design 1
+Other courses not listed below may qualify, it is best to consult with the DGS about their suitability.

+Course Semester Hours MMED:6226 Cell Cycle Control 1 MMED:6227 Cell Fate Decisions 1 MMED:6260 Methods for Molecular/Translational Med MMED:6220 Mechanisms of Cellular Organization 3 PCOL:6211 Steroid & G Protein-Coupled Receptors 1 PCOL:6225 Growth Factor Receptor Signaling 1 PCOL:5204 Basic Biostatistics & Experimental Design 1 laboratory group meetings and in journal clubs.
+These programs are an important aspect of a student's training and can be very useful for developing proposals for the Comprehensive Examination.